BD2KGenomics/cgcloud/core/README.rst

    export CGCLOUD_KEYPAIRS="__me__ @@developers"

-will inject your own key pair and the key pair of every user in the ``developers`` IAM group into every box that you create.
-Obviously, this only works if EC2 key pairs and IAM usernames are identical.
-If a user is removed from the IAM group or their key pair deleted from EC2, and within minutes his or her key pair will automatically be removed from every box that is running the agent.
-Unless you specifically tell CGCloud not to, it installs the agent on boxes by default.
+will inject your own key pair and the key pair of every user in the ``developers`` IAM group into every box that you create from that point onwards.
+Obviously, this only works if EC2 key pairs and IAM usernames are identical but as mentioned above, if you used ``cgcloud register-key`` this should be the case.

+In the above example, if a user is removed from the IAM group ``developers`` or if their key pair is deleted from EC2, his or her key pair will be automatically removed from every box that was created with that value of ``CGCLOUD_KEYPAIRS``.

+Note that a change to ``CGCLOUD_KEYPAIRS`` does not affect boxes created with ``cgcloud recreate ROLE``.
+You will need to create a new image using ``cgcloud create -IT ROLE`` for the change to take effect.

 First steps
 ===========